 Andreas Önver Cetrez

-Senior lecturer/Associate Professor at Department of Theology, History of Religions and The Social Sciences of Religion; Psychology of Religions
+Senior lecturer/Associate Professor at Department of Theology, Empirical-Practical Studies of Religion and Theology

 I work as senior lecturer in Psychology of Religion, Faculty of Theology, Uppsala University.
 During 2014-2016 I worked as deputy director at the Swedish Research Institute in Istanbul, Turkey.